Petroleum Engineering Certification

 - At least 4 years of experience and training in engineering.

-- Membership in good standing with the Society of Petroleum Engineers.
+- Professional membership in good standing with the Society of Petroleum Engineers.